yeggor/dz6/README.md

 | `wq` or `x`    | Write changes to file and quit                                   |                        |                                                                                                   |
 | `q`            | Quit without saving changes                                      |                        | In replace mode, `T` (truncate) is an exception because it modifies the file immediately.         |

+If you need permanent settings, create a `$HOME/.dz6init` file containing any of the commands above, one per line. dz6 will load that at startup.

 ### Hex view

 | Key                     | Action                                                                             | Tips                                                              |